Eligibility and Requirements

 An applicant is considered an international student if he or she requires a visa, or currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. while applying for permanent residency.
 Additional requirements and documentation, such as proof of English language proficiency, are required for international students to become eligible for KU programs.
 Please review the information for international students before applying.

-For complete details on all requirements, please review the complete list at KU's page of the Physical Therapist Centralized Application Service.
+For more details, please review the KU program page at the Physical Therapist Centralized Application Service.

 NOTE: The KU Department of Physical Therapy and Rehabilitation Science reserves the right to waive any documentation normally required and to accept or deny admission whenever it believes sufficient information exists to make a decision.